telerik/xaml-docs/controls/radpdfviewer/features/bookmarks.md

 ## Setting the Way the Document Looks Like When Opened in a Viewer

 The PDF format allows you to specify how the document should be displayed when opened.
 In RadPdfViewer, you can obtain the information about the document visualization using the **PageMode** property.
-It is of type **PageMode** and supports two values:
+It is of type **PageMode** and supports two values.
+The enum controls if any of the tabs in the havigation pane should be selected (opened) by default when the document contains bookmarks.
+The values of **PageMode** could be:

 * **UseNone**: Nothing additional except the document is visible.
 * **UseBookmarks**: Document bookmarks are visible.